aliemteam/aliemcards/README.md

 - **title**: the title of the card
 - **collection**: a list of categories to which each card belongs.
 Cards can belong to more than one category.
 Each category is on its own indented line, beginning with a hyphen.
 - **tags**: a comma-separated list of tags.
 Currently this is primarily used to tag each card with its associated drugs.
+- **authors**: a list of authors.
+Like categories, each author is on her/his own indented line, beginning wtih a hyphen.
+- **updated**: a list of dates in reverse chronological order, formatted `YYYY/MM/DD`.
+List format as **authors** and **collection**.
+The last, or only date for cards without revisions, will be the date the card was created.

 **Sample YAML Front Matter**